nvdaaddons/DevGuide/readme.md

 * Java Access Bridge support (JABHandler.py): A collection of methods used for supporting JAB subsystem used for Java applications.
 * Keyboard input (keyboardHandler.py): Supports entering commands from the keyboard.
 * Logging facility (logHandler.py): Allows a module to write logs to be viewed by a developer or a user via Log Viewer.
+* Math content presentation (MathPress packages): allows NVDA to recognize and interact with various math content and markup.
+NvDA ships with MathML support package and support for Math Player is included in 2015.2 or later.
 * Mouse support (mouseHandler.py): Supports mouse commands.
 * NVDA objects collection (NVDAObjects): A collection of NVDA objects or controls used in many applications and standards such as UIA (User Interface Automation).
 Some objects require special actions to be performed, and these are specified in behaviors module in NvDA objects package.
 * Review facility (review.py): assists with working with review cursor.